gk646/raynodes/README.md

 //-----------CORE-----------//
   //Necessary to copy the component virtual Component* clone() = 0;
-  virtual void draw(float x, float y, EditorContext& ec, Node& parent) = 0;
+  //Called once each tick (on the main thread) virtual void draw(EditorContext& ec, Node& parent) = 0;
-  virtual void update(float x, float y, EditorContext& ec, Node& parent) = 0;
+  //Guaranteed to be called once per tick (on the main thread) (not just when focused) virtual void update(EditorContext& ec, Node& parent) = 0;
   //Use the symmetric helpers : cx_save(file,myFloat)...
   virtual void save(FILE* file) = 0;
   //Use the symmetric helpers : cx_load(file,myFloat)...